bekk/funksjonell-frontend/day3/README.md

 ##Introduction
 Welcome to day 3, and the last day of the course - Functional programming in JavaScript with React and Redux.
 Today we are going to have a look at Redux - A predictable state container for JavaScript apps.
 We will continue where we left at day 2 and finish up the Memory game in Redux pattern style.

 First of all we will have a recap of some basic React to ensure that everyone knows the concepts from day 2.
-We will then start introducing the concepts of actions, reducer and explain how the data flows through your application.
+We will then start introducing the concepts of actions and reducer and explain how the data flows through your application.
 For more information about Redux, see [Redux](http://redux.js.org/).

 Remember, we are here to help you learn.
 Do not hesitate to ask questions.
 We will walk around and help you with the assignments.
 Don't hesitate to ask us if you're stuck!

-Let´s get started!
+Let's get started!

 ## Summary from day 2 - React
 You can find the material from day 2 [here](https://github.com/bekk/funksjonell-frontend/tree/master/day2).